Michigan Foreclosure Defense Lawyer

+Michigan Foreclosure Defense Lawyer**

 	Threats of foreclosure are frightening to any homeowner.
 Unfortunately, foreclosures are becoming increasingly common as the economy continues to struggle and the housing market continues to be unpredictable.

-If you are facing the prospect of home foreclosure, it is important that you contact an associate at the Law Offices of Marshall D. Schultz.
+	If you are facing the prospect of home foreclosure, it is important that you contact an foreclosure defense attorney in Detroit at the Law Offices of Marshall D. Schultz.
 Our legal team has over 50 years of combined experience and has assisted tens of thousands of individuals dealing with financial issues.

 	When you are approximately four months behind on your mortgage payments, your lender typically begins taking steps towards foreclosing on your home.
 When you reach six months of past due payments, your home may be subject to a public auction or sheriff's sale.